 The Competition Jury

 The jury consists of representatives of the professional film industry, young filmmakers and one lay person per category (parents, grandparents).
-There are four jury members per category.

 The selection of winners is up to the jury.
 Prices for special achievements may also be awarded.